 Onboarding a new employee is not as simple as it might seem.
-It’s essential for the newcomer to feel welcomed in their workplace to encourage and motivate them to be successful during their tenure.
-Every company has a different onboarding process, so you won’t find just one way to go about it.
-Yet the question remains, how do you onboard a new employee?
-We cover the process below.
+It’s essential for new team members to feel welcomed in their workplace, encouraged and motivated to be successful during their tenure.
+Every organization has a different onboarding process– there’s no one right way to do it.

-One of the more effective things you can focus on is ensuring your new employee feels comfortable.
-In today’s time, many businesses have shifted to hybrid or work-from-home options to ensure the safety of their employees.
+One of the more effective things you can focus on is ensuring new team members feel comfortable.
+Many businesses have now shifted to hybrid or work-from-home options to promote the safety of their employees.
 You can plan alternative days for them to come to the office and work from home for the other days.
-Doing so can help your employees better adjust to their new surroundings.
+Doing so can help people better adjust to their new surroundings.

-Personalized elements are perceived better by employees than anything else.
-But how do current employers figure out what the new employees will appreciate?
+Personalized employee onboarding is often more meaningful to newcomers than anything else.
+But how do you know what new team members will appreciate?
 The answers are available in the resumes and profiles that you receive through their applications.
-Typically, the candidate mentions their skills, hobbies, and other activities they’ve done that showcase their character and life outside of work.
+Typically, a candidate mentions their skills, hobbies, and other activities to showcase their character and life outside of work.

-Looking closely into their resumes can help you identify what kinds of things they might like and common interests which can allow you to create a more personalized onboarding process for them.
-For instance, if someone writes that they paint as a hobby, the onboarding process can include a small goodie bag that includes a paint set.
-Or it might be worthwhile to bring this up in meetings to make the new employee feel more comfortable.
+Looking closely into their resumes can help you identify what kinds of things they might like.
+This allows you to create a more personalized onboarding process for them.
+For instance, if someone spaints as a hobby, the onboarding process can include a small goodie bag with a giftcard to an art supply store.
+Or it might be worthwhile to bring their interests up in meetings to make the new person feel more comfortable.

 Give Attention to Detail with a Resume Builder

 Heads up: resumes are all built differently, so it might take a little effort to find the information related to employee interests.
 Online Resume Builder allows prospective employees to create the kinds of resumes that keep key facts front-and-center.

 How do you onboard a new employee to ensure a long and successful relationship?
 Let’s have a look.